DEAA(LEGAL) - COMPENSATION PLAN: INCENTIVES AND STIPENDS

 Local Optional Teacher Designation System

-A district may designate a certified classroom teacher as a master, exemplary, or recognized teacher for a five-year period based on the results from single year or multiyear appraisals [see DNA].
+A district may designate a classroom teacher as a master, exemplary, or recognized teacher for a five-year period based on the results from single year or multiyear appraisals [see DNA].
 Education Code 21.3521(a)

 The commissioner's rules specify the requirements for districts to implement local teacher designation systems, including teacher eligibility, application procedures and the approval process, system expansion and amendments, monitoring and program evaluation, continuing approval and renewal, and funding.
 19 TAC 150.1012